tpaananen/rust-learning/invaders/README.md

 # Invaders by Nathan Stocks

-Invaders game based on Nathan Stocks rust course on Udemy.
+Invaders game based on Nathan Stocks Rust course on Udemy.
 Refactored by me where something new could be learned.

 - You can find the course and original source from: